everydaysecurity/everydaysecurity/Phishing.md

 <li>When it doubt, throw it out (delete the message)</li>
 </ul>

-## What Tools Can Use to Protect Myself?
+## What Tools Can I Use to Protect Myself?
 <ul>
 <li>Ask you email/text messaging service provider if they provide built-in spam/unknown message filters</li>
 <li>Message filters scan the contents and will remove items from your inbox so you never have the chance to open a potential phishing messages</li>